SonizBeibe/TypeMotion/README.md

 1. Go to the [**Releases**](https://github.com/SonizBeibe/TypeMotion/releases/tag/PreBuild-1.0.2) page and download the latest version.
 2. Extract the contents to a folder of your choice.
 3. Run `TypeMotion.exe` (or the corresponding executable).
-4. The effects are already integrated into the `Automation` menu, ready to use with no extra setup.
+4. The effects are already integrated into the `Toolsn` menu, ready to use with no extra setup.

 ### ⚖️ License